 The spectral collocation method has been applied in acoustic research, but it is rarely invoked in research on underwater acoustic propagation.
-In this article, we introduce an efficient Chebyshev collocation method (CCM) that can accommodate the discontinuity of the sound speed, density and attenuation profiles based on normal modes.
-Considering the discontinuity of these profiles at the interface between the water column and the bottom sediment, domain decomposition in the depth direction is applied \cite{Min2005,Wu2018}.
-The structure of this article is as follows: the second section introduces the horizontally stratified ocean environment and the acoustic governing equations, the third section introduces the CCM and the corresponding discretized normal mode model, the fourth section presents test examples and analysis, and the fifth section is the conclusion.
+Wang et al. developed an application of a Chebyshev collocation method to solve a parabolic equation model of underwater acoustic propagation \cite{Tu2020c}.
+In 2019, Roberto Sabatini et al. devised a multidomain Chebyshev collocation method for the accurate computation of normal modes in open oceanic and atmospheric waveguides \cite{Sabatini2019}.
+They set the bottom layer as a semi-infinite layer and then derived a quadratic eigenvalue problem.
+In this article, we introduce an efficient Legendre collocation method (LCM) that can accommodate the discontinuity of the sound speed, density and attenuation profiles based on normal modes.
+Considering the discontinuity of these profiles at the interface between the water columns and the bottom sediments, domain decomposition in the depth direction is applied \cite{Min2005,Wu2018}.
+The structure of this article is as follows.
+The second section introduces the horizontally stratified ocean environment and the acoustic governing equations.
+The third section introduces the LCM and the corresponding discretized normal mode model.
+The fourth section presents test examples and analysis.
+The last section summarizes the conclusions.